-Fast Facts About Sprains and Strains by Christy Hayes
+Fast Facts About Sprains and Strains by Your Marque Team

 If you are engaging in strenuous activity or fall and suddenly you feel a sharp pain that doesn’t go away in your wrist, ankle, knee, or finger, this pain could be a sprain.
 “A sprain is a stretching or tearing of ligaments — the tough bands of fibrous tissue that connect two bones together in your joints (M.C.
 2).”
 In most cases, the impact could be minor and can be easily treated with ice, rest, and compression.
 However, if hit too hard, you could tear a ligament, tendon or muscle.
 Sprains most often occur on the wrist, ankle, knee or thumb.